yahyalmh/ChangeWallpaper/README.md

 * Use vbs file to run python file on Windows
 * Download wallpaper once a day
 * Change wallpaper periodically(hourly and reboot) with crontab setup for linux and schtasks for windows
-* If the total downloaded images size is more than 2G(you can change this limit in`Utils/SpaceManager.py` file), it will remove the oldest image files from the application directory which is named `wallpapre` directory in you home directory
+* If the total downloaded images' size is more than 2GB(you can change this limit in`Utils/SpaceManager.py` file), it will remove the oldest image files from the application directory which is named `wallpapre` directory in you home directory
-* If there is no image in project's download directory use system default wallpaper in `/usr/share/backgrounds` directory on the Linux.
+* If there is no image in project's download directory use system default's wallpaper in `/usr/share/backgrounds` directory on the Linux.
 Also if there is no image in this path use a default image which is in project `./image/def_wall.png` path

  ## Setup

  Schedule change wallpaper hourly and at the time of os reboot it's done automatically. but if you want to change it use below commands.

    * ##### linux
       If you want to change your wallpaper periodically, for example change it every two hours, set crontab job for this script like this:

        `0 */2  * * * /usr/bin/python3  /your_home_path/.chagneWall/Main.py`

    * ##### windows
       Can not change wallpaper at reboot time because you need administrator privilege. if you want to change your wallpaper daily run follow command:

       `schtasks /create /sc daily  /tr " +   /your_home_path/.chagneWall/run.vbs`

 ## To Do
 * Add some another wallpaper site